KauzClay/docs-tap/tas-migration/sso-for-tas.hbs.md

 - Token expiration times.
 - Cross-origin resource sharing (CORS) configuration.

-By default, they are configured in the UAA Service Plan, and can be overridden in each individual plan.
+By default, they are configured in the UAA Service Plan, and you can override them in each individual plan.

 The AuthServer definition includes default values.
 You can skip this section if you don't want to replicate the exact settings.

 ### <a id="cors-config"></a> Cross-origin resource sharing (CORS) configuration